paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-47a-military-commissions.md

 #### Short Title of 2006 Amendment
 Pub.
 L. 109–366, § 1(a), Oct.
 17, 2006, 120 Stat.
 2600, provided that: “This Act [see Tables for classification] may be cited as the ‘Military Commissions Act of 2006’.”

-#### Prohibition on Enforcement of Military Commission Rulings Preventing Members of the Armed Forces From Carrying out Otherwise Lawful Duties Based on Member Sex
+#### Prohibition on Enforcement of Military Commission Rulings Preventing Members of the Armed Forces From Carrying Out Otherwise Lawful Duties Based on Member Sex
 Pub.
 L. 114–328, div.
 A, title X, § 1056, Dec.
 23, 2016, 130 Stat.
 2400, provided that: “(a) Prohibition.—No order, ruling, finding, or other determination of a military commission may be construed or implemented to prohibit or restrict a member of the Armed Forces from carrying out duties otherwise lawfully assigned to such member to the extent that the basis for such prohibition or restriction is the sex of such member. “(b) Applicability to Prior Orders, etc..—The prohibition or restriction described in subsection (a) shall, upon motion, apply to any order, ruling, finding, or other determination described in that subsection that was issued before the date of the enactment of this Act [Dec.
 23, 2016] in a military commission and is still effective as of the date of such motion. “(c) Military Commission Defined.—In this section, the term ‘military commission’ means a military commission established under chapter 47A of title 10, United States Code, and any military commission otherwise established or convened by law.”

 #### Proceedings Under Prior Statute